chesslablab/spablab/CONTRIBUTING.md

 ### But hang on a minute

-It may not be as easy as it sounds, especially at the beginning of your career path to becoming a full-stack developer.
-So I thought that it'd be helpful to share some of my favorite episodes on creating a startupish product, from tesing and DevOps to data science, among others.
+It may be quite challenging, especially at the beginning of your career path to becoming a full-stack developer.
+We've all been there!
+Thus, I thought I'd share some of my favorite episodes on creating chess web apps.
+I hope this will be helpful.
+Keep it up, and happy learning and coding.

 #### React